Tuwaiq-Cloud-Computing/Linux-service-package-management/README.md

 ## Tasks:

-- Deploy HTML webpage in your machine
+- Deploy HTML webpage in your virtual machine
-- Use git to pull your webpage to your server
+- Use github to host your git repo

 ## Additional Challenge: